Frequently Asked Questions

 2. Why are my brakes noisy?

 Brakes should operate with a minimal amount of noise, however, some noise is normal, but excessive squeal, screech, grinding, groaning or banging means that your brakes need attention.
 There are many varying factors that can contribute to noise including vehicle application and driving style.

 3. There’s a terrible vibration when I brake.
 What causes that?

-If the brake pedal, steering wheel or the entire vehicle shakes, vibrates or pulsates when the brakes are applied, then the disc brake rotors may need resurfacing.
+If the brake pedal, steering wheel or the entire vehicle shakes, vibrates or pulsates when the brakes are applied, then the disc brake rotors may need resurfacing or replacement.
 More serious problems such as a loose component or a faulty steering mechanism can also cause vibration.

 4. When should brakes be machined?

-Rotor thickness variation and surface irregularities can lead to brake noise and vibration.
-Some rotors cannot be satisfactory machined and replacement may be necessary.
+Rotor thickness variation and surface irregularities can lead to brake noise and vibration and may reacquire them to be machined.
+However, some rotors cannot be satisfactory machined and replacement may be necessary.
 We always measure the thickness prior to commencing machining.